djwrisley/HDME/index.md

 * [Russell, John E. and Merinda Kaye Hensley, Beyond Buttonology: Digital humanities, digital pedagogy, and the ACRL Framework, College and Research Library News](https://crln.acrl.org/index.php/crlnews/article/view/16833/18427)

 #### Homework
 * Take five photos for our Rorschach Chailluz mapping project.
-Make sure that your
+Make sure that location services (GPS) is activated for your camera.
+Use the exif.tools link below to spot check that they include geographic coordinates.

 <a href="#top" class="back-to-top">Back to Top</a>